Showing posts with label Youtube. Show all posts

 In Holy Fire ® Reiki classes, the connection to Reiki is through a guided meditation where the teacher sets the intention, steps back and lets that Holy Fire ® energy come down from above to interact with each of the students individually.
 This was a Reiki Master class so we had four ignitions (as they're called) over a three day period, each stronger than the last.
 With the first one I felt lots of irritation as it brought to the surface everything that I had swept under the rug (reiki healing crisis).
 The second brought a welcome wave of peace and light.
 And the third a rush of compassion; the subject of my next post as the feeling was pretty much new to me.

 Each of the ignitions was unique.
-By the time they are over, your energy has been shifted over to a frequency that is more open and loving and also empowered when it comes to healing.
+By the time they are over, your energy has been shifted over to a vibration that is more open and loving and also empowered when it comes to healing.
 Reiki was strong enough as it is, with this direct empowerment it flows a lot quicker than I was used to.
-That said, I believe Reiki is frequency and we are each guided to the teacher and styles that are suited to help us heal at that point in our lives.
+That said, I believe Reiki is vibration and we are guided to the teacher and styles that are suited to help us heal at that point in our lives.
 The traditional style of Reiki attunements has worked well for me the past seven years =)

 Usui Reiki vs Holy Fire® Reiki